 MAD114 was also drilled from the same collar as MAD108 to test a proximal extension to the west of the MAD108 massive sulphides.

-MAD114 intersected 13.03m of mineralisation with assays pending - see our ASX Release of 5 September 2018 'Mt Alexander Nickel-Copper Sulphide Project - Drilling Update'.
+MAD114 intersected 13.03m of mineralisation, a thicker intercept than in MAD108 - see our ASX Release dated 5 September 2018 Mt Alexander Nickel-Copper Sulphide Project - Drilling Update.
+Assays for MAD114 are pending.